This is a deliberately empty heading to satisfy the HTML5 validator.

 Produced by Ashley Roland, Jamey Hampton, Mitchell Rose

-Choreography and dancing by Ashley Roland & Jamey Hampton
+Choreography and Dancing by Ashley Roland & Jamey Hampton

 Featuring BodyVox